 Most cigarette smokers are aware of the potential deadly outcomes that can result from habitual nicotine addiction.
-Yet, millions of people continue to smoke.

 We’ve compiled expert research on this topic from sources including Medical Doctors, the Centers for Disease Control, National Cancer Institute, and the Schroeder Institute for Tobacco Research and Policy Studies at Truth Initiative.